Maine Sea Kayaking Trips

 August 12, 2015.
 Paddle the waters of Southwest Harbor, Deer Isle, with Old Quarry in partnership with Island Heritage Trust.
 Picnic on one of the public islands.
 This is a guided scenic trip, with many different bird species, perhaps marine mammals, interesting homes, and very few lobster boats.
 The waters tend to be calmer inside this harbor.
 A nice leisurely trip for nature lovers and people who want to see the island from the water.
 Beginners welcome.
 There will be stops along the way to rest and get out of the boats.
 Kayak Trip time: 9:00 am to 2:00 pm.
 What to bring kayaking.

 Contact Island Heritage Trust at 207-348-2455 for Southwest Harbor, Deer Isle Paddle reservations.

 Night Time Meteor Shower Paddle

-Perseids meteor shower happens on August 12, 2014.
-Meteor shower paddle time: 6:30 pm to 10:00 pm.
+Perseids meteor shower paddle on August 14, 2015.
+Arrive at Old Quarry at 8:00 pm and return from paddling at 11:00 pm.
 We will stop at a local island for a break.
 Box dinners available.
 What to bring; also bring headlamp (sold at Old Quarry if you don't own one).

 Contact us for Night Time Meteor Shower Paddle reservations.